jonathanhogg/flitter/docs/index.md

 **Flitter** is a functional programming language wrapped around a declarative system for describing 2D and 3D visuals.
 [The language](language.md) is designed to encourage an iterative, explorative, play-based approach to constructing generative visuals.
-The engine that runs **Flitter** programs is able to live reload all code (including shaders) and assets (images, models, etc.) while retaining current system state - thus supporting live-coding.
+The engine is able to live reload all code (including shaders) and assets (images, models, etc.) while retaining current system state - thus supporting live-coding.
 It also has support for interacting with running programs via MIDI surfaces.

-**Flitter** is designed for expressivity and ease of engine development over raw performance, but is sufficiently fast to be able to do interesting things.
+**Flitter** is designed for expressivity and ease of engine development over raw performance, but is fast enough to be able to do interesting things.

 ## Documentation